Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory II: the Fateev-Litvinov formula: Four-point correlation functions and Operator Product Expansions

 Then the probabilistic representation of $\Phi_{\hat s_1(\alpha_0-\gamma h_2)}$ makes sense for $\ps{\hat s_1(\alpha_0-\gamma h_2)-Q,e_i}<0$ for $i=1,2$, and in particular makes sense for $\alpha_0$ close to $Q$.
 Likewise the term

 is perfectly well-defined when $\alpha_0$ is taken close to $Q$.
 The reasoning developed along the proof of Theorem~\ref{thm:analycity} shows that in that case both terms are analytic in $\ps{\alpha_0,e_2}$.
 We can proceed in the same way for the other remainder terms, which are probabilistically speaking perfectly well-defined for $\alpha_0$ close to $Q$.
-This shows that $\mathfrak{R}$ depends analytically in $\ps{\alpha_0,e_2}$ in a complex neighbourhood of $(\frac2\gamma-\eps,q)$.
-In particular this allows to extend the validity of Equation~\eqref{eq:JPP} for $\ps{\alpha_0,e_2}$ in $(\frac2\gamma-\eps,q)$.
+This shows that $\mathfrak{R}$ depends analytically in $\ps{\alpha_0,e_2}$ in a complex neighborhood of $(\frac2\gamma-\eps,q)$.
+In particular this allows to extend the validity of Equation~\eqref{eq:JPP} for $\ps{\alpha_0,e_2}$ in $(\frac2\gamma-\eps,q)$, the corresponding integral in the $\bm c$ variable being still absolutely convergent as argued in the proof of Theorem~\ref{thm:analycity}.

 Now we can use the fusion asymptotics~\eqref{eq:fusion} to infer that